Self-Affine Scaling of Earth's Islands

 Relationships (ii) and (iii) were fit using a Type II York regression \cite{york2003} to account for measurement errors in both plotted variables.
+Estimates of the errors associated with discretization were obtained for each island by computing the area and perimeter of the island after adding a layer of pixels around the boundary and after removing a layer of pixels from the boundary.
+The approximately 8 orders of magnitude in area spanned by the islands in our dataset gives us a sufficiently large range of length scales over which to perform our analysis without explicitly taking into account finite size effects.
+This is further justified by the fact that the largest island in our dataset covers less than $0.5\%$ of Earth’s surface.
 The fit slopes were $1.28\pm 0.03$ and $0.52\pm 0.01$, giving estimates for $H$ of $0.57\pm0.06$ and $0.95\pm0.02$ respectively.
 Uncertainty was estimated using a $95\%$ confidence interval from bootstrap resampling.
 We make the interesting observation that for a fixed slice of sufficiently large areas, the marginal distribution of volumes is bimodal, indicating that large islands tend to fall into one of two distinct regimes: islands that have a noticeably larger volume than expected from their area, and islands that have a noticeably smaller volume than expected from their area.
 This bimodality shows no clear relationship with any geographic characteristics like latitude, longitude, ocean basin, or distance to continental coastline.
 Preliminary tests indicate that this clustering corresponds to known classifications of tall (high) and short (low) islands according to their geological makeup \cite{nunn2016}; see Discussion.